 - Women over age 50 who have used talc in the genital area for many years

-- Women who used hormone replacement therapy after menopause
+- Women who have used hormone replacement therapy after menopause

 About 10 percent of ovarian cancers are genetic.
 These cancers tend to strike women at an earlier age than non-hereditary cancers.
-Norton Genetic Counseling Service offers genetic education, risk assessment and testing for people who are concerned about their risk of hereditary cancers.
-For more information, call (502) 629-GENE.
+Norton Cancer Institute genetic counseling servies include education, risk assessment and testing for people who are concerned about their risk of hereditary cancers.
+For more information, please call (502) 629-GENE.

 - General abdominal discomfort and/or pain that does not go away in two or three weeks or worsens